gushogg-blake/datacamp-assignment/SampleExercise.md

 - `useEffect` accepts a single argument -- a callback function to do any set-up work needed.
 We can move our timer set-up line into a `useEffect` callback.

-- The `useEffect` callback can return another function to do any cleanup work -- that's where we need to clear the timer interval.
+- The `useEffect` callback can return another function to do any cleanup work.
+We can use this to clear the timer interval when the component is unmounted.

 ## Code before